 If simplicity and transparency were instituted, however, anyone who cared to pay attention would be qualified to do so, thus making it far more likely that the rules would be fairly written and fairly applied.
 The average citizen would no longer be at the mercy of politicians or pundits when struggling to decipher what the government had actually done.

 Of course, simplicity and transparency would not generate economic equality either; but that's not the goal.
 Inequality is going to exist.
 Our primary concern ought to be with inequality generated, or exacerbated, by government intervention.

-Kyle Scott teaches American politics and constitutional law at the University of Houston.
-His commentary on current events has appeared in Forbes, Reuters.com, the Christian Science Monitor, Foxnews.com, and dozens of local outlets.
+Kyle Scott, Ph.D., teaches political science at the University of Houston and is an elected member of the Board of Trustees for the Lone Star College System.
+Kyle's most recent book is Federalist Papers: A Reader's Guide.
+His commentary on current events has appeared in Forbes, Reuters.com, the Christian Science Monitor, Foxnews.com, the Huffington Post, and dozens of local outlets.
 He can be contacted at firstname.lastname@example.org.